ubuntu/ubuntu-project-docs/docs/reference/exception-NVidiaUpdates.rst

 The resulting package, with all the changes in place, must undergo and pass the following additional QA procedures:

--  Installation from scratch in the current distribution using:
+-  Installation from scratch in the current distribution by the recommended way to install Nvidia driver:

+:literal:`  \`ubuntu-drivers install\``

+-  If the above recommended way failed, please comment on the SRU bug then install the driver by using:

 :literal:`  \`apt-get\``